 Westland is a larger medium-sized city located in the state of Michigan.
 With a population of 82,000 people and 23 constituent neighborhoods, Westland is the 12th largest community in Michigan.

-Westland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Westland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westland are a mix of both white- and blue-collar jobs.
 Overall, Westland is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westland who work in office and administrative support (15.25%), sales jobs (10.17%), and food service (8.70%).
+There are especially a lot of people living in Westland who work in office and administrative support (15.57%), sales jobs (10.09%), and food service (8.29%).

 Westland is a very ethnically-diverse city.
 The people who call Westland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Westland include Irish, Polish, English, and Italian.

 The most common language spoken in Westland is English.
 Other important languages spoken here include Spanish and Chinese.